 ΑΛΓ Banner & logo

-Except where otherwise noted, content on this site is licensed under a CC by-nc-sa 2.0 license.
+Content on this site is licensed under a CC by-nc-sa license (unless otherwise specified).
 This means you are free to download, share or adapt this work, as long as you don't use it for commercial purposes.
 Moreover, any adaptation must be distributed under the same or similar license to this one, with clear credit to me.

 If you want to use my work outside of the above conditions, or in case of doubt, please contact me (link at the bottom of this page).